-However, for reliability there is a price.
-The single barrel design ensures no more than 65 hours of power reserve after the watch was fully wound.
+However, for reliability, there is a price.
+The single barrel design ensures no more than 65 hours of power reserve after the mainspring was fully wound.
 Of course, that is more than enough if you simply want to have a dressy timekeeper that would easily survive the weekend, yet, in this price range, there are plenty of similarly styled watches that offer a lot more impressive power reserve rating.

 For example, the new IWC Portofino Hand-Wound Caliber 59210 (Ref.
-5101) will work for at least eight days, which is quite remarkable, isn’t it?
+5101) will work for at least eight days, which is remarkable, isn’t it?

 The sub-dial for the small second hand, which is located at 6 o’clock, is a down-sized version of the main dial.
 It also somehow balances the Maltese Cross and the oversized (well, at least, to my taste) “Vacheron Constantin / Geneve” marks at 12 o’clock.

-Of course, there is no Superluminova on neither on its hour markers, nor on its hands, but that doesn’t look like a serious problem here since this watch clearly wasn’t designed to be worn as a daily beater that one would wear day and night only getting it off to take a shower (the timekeeper’s water resistance rating is just 30 meters, which is, too, a kind of standard in this niche).
+Of course, there is no Superluminova on neither on its hour markers, nor on its hands, but that doesn’t look like a serious problem here since this gadget wasn’t designed to be worn as a daily beater that one would wear day and night only getting it off to take a shower (the timekeeper’s water resistance rating is just 30 meters, which is, too, a kind of standard in this niche).

-Considering current trend of making oversized luxury watches for the third world dictators and freedom-fighters-turned-billionaires, this new Patrimony Traditionnelle is delightfully compact.
+Considering the current trend of making oversized luxury watches for the third world dictators and freedom-fighters-turned-billionaires, this new Patrimony Traditionnelle is delightfully compact.

-The notched case back cover with its sapphire crystal (it, by the way, seems to have an antireflective treatment) not only gives the device a slightly more muscular, manly appearance, but also provides a superb view at the aforementioned Caliber 4400 in all of its hand-made glory.
+The notched case back cover with its sapphire crystal (it, by the way, seems to have an antireflective treatment) not only gives the device a slightly more muscular, manly appearance but also provides a superb view of the aforementioned Caliber 4400 in all of its hand-made glory.
 To my taste, there are too many technical inscriptions on its polished rim, but that’s a sort of a standard, so there is nothing I can do with it.

 Photos: Vacheron Constantin

-Vacheron Constantin Patrimony Traditionnelle 38 mm watch specification
+Vacheron Constantin Patrimony Traditionnelle 38 mm specification

 Price range: $19,500